palatej/palatej.github.io/pages/ssf/implementations/rotatingPanel_ssf1.md

 takes the following form:

 $$ Z_t = \begin{pmatrix} -1 & -1 & \cdots & -1    \\  1 & 0 & \cdots & 0 \\   \vdots & \vdots & \ddots & \vdots\\   0 & 0 & \cdots & 1 \end{pmatrix} $$

+One could define alternative measurement equations.
+For example, assuming that the bias term for the first wave is equal to zero is possible by fixing to zero the first row of $$ Z_t $$

 $$ H_t = 0 $$